paralect/brod/README.md

 Brod require .NET Framework 4.0 or higher.
 Mono support is planned for future releases.

+In order to build project, perform the following steps:

   1. Clone project from `https://github.com/paralect/brod.git`
   2. Run `./Build.bat` which will output to `./target` directory